The Great Night of Shiva

 How can we make best use of this particularly auspicious and energetically charged time?

-– Fasting: From the midnight of 10th of March until the sunrise on the 12th a black fast with no
+– Fasting: From the midnight of 28th of February until the sunrise on the 1st of March a black fast with no

 food and water will skyrocket your practice and guide you towards stillness.

 – Practice: Intensify whatever practice works for you on this date; even on the days leading to

 this date; be it yoga, meditation, chi-gong or whatever helps you to refine your inner